DB Tester Specification - Data Formats

 Scenario Resolution

-The scenario name resolves in the following order:
+The scenario name resolves in this order:

 - Explicit